 - Veracruz: This state shares a name with the flavorful tomato-based Veracruz sauce, which also includes green olives and pimientos.
 The famous fish dish called huachinango a la Veracruzana uses this sauce.
 This region is also known for the use of the herb hoja santa.
 Peanuts are widely used, including pollo encacahuatado which is a chicken in peanut sauce

-- Puebla: The original birthplace of mole, a sauce made from 30 ingredients including cocoa and peanut butter.
-This special sauce is generally served over chicken, though the chicken can be cooked in the sauce.
+- Puebla: This is the original birthplace of mole, a sauce made from 30 ingredients including cocoa and peanut butter.
+Mole is generally served over chicken, though the chicken can be cooked in the sauce.
 Another famous dish from the Puebla region is chile en nogada, which consists of green chiles topped with a walnut sauce and pomegranate seeds.
 The beverage rompope was developed by the nuns of Puebla many years ago.
 The sweet potato dish camote is also traditional.

-- Tabasco: This state uses pre-hispanic ingredients to make its traditional dishes with freshwater fish and seafood.
+- Tabasco: This state uses pre-Columbian ingredients to make its traditional dishes with freshwater fish and seafood.